 Modern Foreign Languages

-MFL Home Learning
+MFL Home Learning:

 This website is used in lessons to learn new vocabulary.
-Once this has been accessed, the username is brookgreen and the password is French!

 Year 7 can use the Elementary section to discover or re-discover new and learned vocabulary.
 Year 8 and 9 can use the Beginner section.
 The students can print worksheets if they have the facility and test themselves on Control final as well as print certificates to show their progress.

 As a challenge, Year 9 can also explore the Intermediary section.

 All students can watch some video clips on demand; ‘Bistrot Escargot’ and ‘La Boutique Magique’ are great to start with, so why not explore more.

 Most of all, have fun repeating and listening carefully to the vocabulary as well as play all the games proposed on this fantastic website.

 A good website for stories, songs and poems in English and French.